FELONY TAX EVASION

-The key to the successful defense of any TAX EVASION case is proving that the accused taxpayer did not intentionally make a material misrepresentation or attempt to deceive the IRS for the purpose of avoiding or reducing the amount of taxes paid.
-For a person to be found guilty of both felony and misdemeanor tax charges, the Government must present proof of “willful” conduct.
-The United States Supreme Court has defined the term “willful” as being an “intentional violation of a known legal duty.”
-The Fifth Circuit Court of Appeals has defined “willfulness” to include any person who willfully attempts in any manner to evade or defeat any tax.
-A high standard is more than justified given the complexity of the federal tax laws.
+The key to defending any TAX EVASION case is proving that you did not intentionally make a material misrepresentation or attempt to deceive the IRS to reduce the taxes paid.
+To be found guilty of tax charges, the Government must present proof of “willful” conduct.
+This means that there must be an “intentional violation of a known legal duty.”

-Most people are at least familiar with what an IRS audit involves.
-During an AUDIT of your taxes, if your IRS agent suspects you have engaged in fraud, additional penalties may result, or even worse the cased can be referred to the IRS Criminal Investigation Division (CID).
-The CID is a part of the enforcement mechanism for the IRS.
+If your IRS agent suspects you have engaged in fraud, additional penalties may result, or even worse the cased can be referred to the IRS Criminal Investigation Division (CID).
 Once the CID becomes involved, investigators may contact your friends, employer, co-workers, bankers and spouse, all in an effort to gather evidence against you.
-CID investigators are usually accountants who also have training in law enforcement techniques.

 There is a six-year STATUTE OF LIMITATIONS for filing criminal charges based on failing to file a tax return, but there is no STATUTE of limitations on how long the IRS can seek taxpayers and demand payment or taxes owed on non-filed returns.
 It is almost always better to voluntarily file a return than simply ignore your legal duty.